calderlen/atmo-retrieval/README.md

 `1e-8`-`1` bar grid with an isothermal P-T profile, while emission uses a `1e-4`-`1` bar grid with a Guillot P-T profile.
 Pass `--pt-profile` to override the mode default for an individual run.
+In a mixed-mode joint retrieval, the primary region keeps that run-level selection, while each auxiliary region uses its own mode default unless its region specification provides an explicit `pt_profile`.

 Transmission radius convention is explicit: the sampled catalog-informed radius prior is adopted as `R_ref` at `P_ref = 1 bar`, which is also the